Chaowu88/freeflux/docs/source/quickstart.rst

 Reading the Measuremnets
 ------------------------

-The labeling patterns or mass isotopomer distribution vectors (MDVs) of measurable metabolites or metabolite fragments should be provided for the fitting as well as measured exchange reactions, e.g., substrate uptake, product secretion and specific growth rate.
+The labeling pattern or mass isotopomer distribution vector (MDV) of measurable metabolites or metabolite fragments should be provided for the fitting as well as measured exchange reactions, e.g., substrate uptake, product secretion and specific growth rate.
 They can be provided using the lines:

 .. code-block:: python